Naoki-Otani/FROST_monitor_KEKCC/calibration/src/README.md

 The following constants are defined in `config.hpp` and control the behavior described above:

+- `ADC_MIN`: ADC threshold below which samples are ignored in both baseline estimation and waveform integration (used consistently in calibration and light-yield conversion).
 - `PILEUP_THRESHOLD` (default: `10.0` ADC counts): minimum excess of the maximum amplitude in the next-bunch region above the boundary sample to classify the next bunch as having a pile-up hit.